 I’ll share the “secret” to our success, and what I’ve found to be the most relevant ingredients for a happy marriage.

 ***This post contains some affiliate links, which I’ll receive compensation from should you make any purchases after clicking on them.

 First and foremost (I’ve mentioned this word a few times already), keeping a secret from your spouse is a HUGE no-no!
 I hate being lied to, whether it’s directly or indirectly.
 A secret is a secret.
 It causes insecurity and distrust, which is definitely not ingredients to having a successful relationship!

-Ok, so my secret confession is…I’m not a very affectionate woman.
-To put it mildly, physical touch comes nowhere close to speaking my love language!
-Now, that’s not to say I can’t stand touches from my husband, don’t misunderstand me.
-We’ve had a romantic relationship for about 17 years now, so there’s things I’ve grown to accept – and sometimes, tolerate. *pick and choose your battles
+Ok, so the secret confession I have is…I’m not very affectionate.
+That’s putting it mildly, because physical touch is nowhere close to speaking my love language!
+Now that’s not to say I can’t stand touches from him, please don’t misunderstand me.
+We’ve been in a romantic relationship for about 17 years, so there’s things I’ve grown to accept – and sometimes tolerate. *pick and choose your battles

-We daily kiss good morning and goodbye to start of the day, and kiss goodnight in the evening (multiple times).
-Plus, there’s various other moments that we show our affection throughout the day.
-Of course we hug, too – that’s something that I’d actually love doing more of!
-There’s something so comforting about resting my head on his chest, and just snuggling in.
-Well, sometimes, anyway.
+We kiss daily, both good morning and goodbye, to start the day and end the night.
+Plus, there’s various other moments we show affection throughout the day.
+Of course, there’s also hugs – which is something I’d really love to do more of!
+There’s something so comforting, about resting my head on his chest and snuggling in.
+Sometimes anyway.

 Fun fact: his primary love language is physical touch.
 Sigh.
-So, I wouldn’t be serving his need for touch if I abandoned ship, when it comes to giving him some sugar!
+So, I wouldn’t be serving his need, if I abandoned ship and didn’t give him some sugar!

 Use Your Listening Ears